 Conditions for applying for reentry may be specified by the College at the time of the involuntary medical withdrawal, or subsequently.
 The student may appeal an involuntary medical withdrawal decision to the Provost or designee in writing within 5 days of the notification to the student of Involuntary Medical Withdrawal, or such longer appeal period as may be granted by the Provost or designee given the circumstances.
 The decision of the Provost or designee is final.
 Students may request reentry following the satisfaction of terms and time periods specified in the initial or subsequent notices regarding the Involuntary Medical Withdrawal.

 A student applying to return from a Medical Withdrawal must do so in accordance with the following requirements and as noted in the student’s individual letter concerning the Medical Withdrawal.
 The process is normally as follows:

-After all paperwork is submitted, an interview will be scheduled with the re-entry committee, which typically consists of the Dean of Students, the Dean of Studies, the Director of Health Services and/or the Director of Psychological Services.
+After all paperwork is submitted, an interview will be scheduled with the re-entry committee, which typically consists of the Dean of Student Life, the Associate Dean for Academic Services, the Director of Health Services and/or the Director of Counseling and Psychological Services.

-Decisions of the Provost and Dean of the College or designee are final.
+Decisions of the Dean of the College or their designee are final.